-- 84% of the 150 Foot Exemptions had some degree of residual stumps left after harvesting. - A majority of residual stumps were 10-20" or 20-30" in diameter, and only 3% of the stumps were 40" or larger. - 38% of all residual stumps were within 30 feet of a permitted structure, and 59% were within 50 feet of a permitted structure. - The average 1038(c) geometric mean distance created between stumps and residual trees via harvesting was 22 feet, with a range of 6 to 75 feet on individual Notices. - A stump related to the 1038(c) was found beyond 150 feet of a permitted structure in absence of any other permit on only two (2) Exemptions, and the distances beyond 150 feet were within the bounds of professional error in distance measurement.
+- 84% of the 150 Foot Exemptions had some degree of residual stumps left after harvesting. - A majority of residual stumps were 10-20" or 20-30" in diameter, and only 3% of the stumps were 40" or larger. - 38% of all residual stumps were within 30 feet of a permitted structure, and 59% were within 50 feet of a permitted structure. - A stump related to the 1038(c) was found beyond 150 feet of a permitted structure in absence of any other permit on only two (2) Exemptions, and the distances beyond 150 feet were within the bounds of professional error in distance measurement.

 While not all 1038(c)s had stumps remaining within the treated area following logging, due to some landowners opting to grind or otherwise remove stumps, 84% of the sample had residual tree stumps from the treatment present to some degree.
-Overall, the monitoring crew measured 1,001 stumps, with an average of 9 per structure, per 1038(c) Exemption.
+Overall, the monitoring crew measured 1,001 stumps, with an average of 9 cut trees per structure, per 1038(c) Exemption.